 Environmental Services started the pilot after noting an uptick in reports of illegal disposal and in an effort to address the source instead of cleaning up after discharges.

 The program’s first day was Friday.
 Crews served nine vehicles in an area in North and Northeast Portland, and one in Southeast.
-Crews expect to be able to collect up to 2,000 gallons of wastewater from sinks and toilets per day and service up to 20 vehicles per day.
+Crews expect to be able to collect 40 RVs per week.

 Crews will establish regular routes on Fridays based on field reports from City staff and be available as needed during other days of the week.
 Crews plan to alter routes each week and seek to determine the demand for this service as well as how often follow-up servicing is needed.
 They can also make minor repairs to the RVs to ensure safe and reliable sanitary pumping.